 Parents are reminded to ensure that their children have a secure space in their home for learning, ensure children have proper attire when participating in live instruction, and be prompt for the start of the live instruction.

-6. Data Driven Instruction
+6. Data Driven Instruction (HEP and BSI)

 Data driven instruction will be vital to effective remote learning.
+Differentiation will occur based on collected data

 7. Pre-Recorded Video